Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 The flexible sheet enables easy, tool-free print removal.

-Hands hold a textured sheet in front of a Flashforge AD5X 3D printer, showcasing its print bed, with the screen and frame visible in the background.
+Hands holding a textured, flexible print mat in front of a Flashforge AD5X 3D printer, showcasing its removable build plate function.

 A built-in pressure sensor provides automatic Z-axis calibration and bed leveling for consistent first-layer adhesion.